LIPNUR Belalang: Operational history

-Three pre-production aircraft were sent to the Indonesian Air Force Academy in Yogyakarta for evaluation.
+Three pre-production NU-90 were sent to the Indonesian Air Force Academy in Yogyakarta for evaluation.
 Although the aircraft were still in the evaluation stage, eight cadets managed to solo fly after being trained with the three Belalangs.
 The three aircraft were then sent back to the LIPNUR facility at Bandung to be reconditioned and overhauled.
 Those aircraft then were transferred to the Indonesian Aviation Civil Institute in Curug, Tangerang.
 Satisfied with the aircraft's performance, Indonesian Air Force ordered 50 units of Belalang to replace the L-4J Grasshoppers, but the orders could not be fulfilled as the LIPNUR facility at that time lacked tools to mass-produced them.
 The Indonesian Army Aviation Command also expressed interest with Belalang.
 The Indonesian Army Aviation School at Kalibanteng airfield in Semarang received 5 Belalangs to be used as primary trainers.
+As of 2017, a single incomplete Belalang still exist and used as a teaching tool at a vocational high school in Semarang.